akanshgulati/personal-blog-gatsby-markdown/src/posts/text-replace-transition/add-text-replace-transition-easily.md

 id: 'text-change-transitions-react-vue'
 ---

-Text transitions are usually preferred when you need to notify user of any text being changed on screen and it just not make experience better, but, also important when text values changes on the basis of the user actions on the screen.
+Text transitions are usually preferred when you need to notify a user of any text being changed on screen and it just not make the experience better, but, also important when text content on website changes based on the user actions on the screen.

 > For example, if you're on an e-commerce website and read the price of
 > an item, but, you changed the quantity of the item and suddenly your
 > shipping charges are increased, making it important to highlight those
-> changes to user.
+> changes to the user.

-I believe this is one of the use-case where text transitions are required, also, React and Vue frameworks supports Hot Module Replacement, updating only the particular modules.
-See the example below to understand how simple text transition can have impact on user experience.
+I believe this is one of the use-cases where text transitions are required, also, React and Vue frameworks support Hot Module Replacement, updating only the particular modules.
+See the example below to understand how simple text transition can have an impact on user experience.

 For example:

 ![animated correct ](./animation-correct.gif)

-You can clearly observe the difference when the UI has no transition, we might have missed the change in the heading at first look.
+You can observe the difference when the UI has no transition, we might have missed the change in the heading at first look.

-Before we start with any framework, following things are common among various frameworks for transitions in entering and leaving transition states:
+Before we start with any framework, the following things are common among various frameworks for transitions in entering and leaving transition states:

 ### Transition Stages

-There are three stages in each state of transitioning, initial stage, transitioning stage and transition done stage, giving us total 3+3 stages for entering and leaving all together.
-The naming convention may vary with different framework, see in below image for better understanding.
+There are three stages in each state of transitioning, initial stage, transitioning stage and transition done stage, giving us total 3+3 stages for entering and leaving altogether.
+The naming convention may vary with a different framework, see in below image for better understanding.

 <img align="center" src="./transitioning-stages.png" alt="three-stages-of-transition"></img>

 ### Transition Triggers
-In order to trigger transition, there are multiple ways, a few of them are as followed:
+To trigger the transition, there are multiple ways, a few of them are as followed:
 1. Adding/Removing a node from the DOM tree
-2. Showing and hiding a node from UI (using display : none)
+2. Showing and hiding a node from UI (using display: none)
 3. Adding/Removing items into the list
-4. Dynamically updating current node with a new node
+4. Dynamically updating the current node with a new node

 For **text replace** transition, we will be using Dynamic node updating criteria where a new node/text content takes place of the old node/text content.